stonepros/stone/doc/stonefs/createfs.rst

 the file system.
 If you have created more than one file system, you will choose which to use when mounting.

-  - `Mount CephFS`_
+  - `Mount StoneFS`_
-  - `Mount CephFS as FUSE`_
+  - `Mount StoneFS as FUSE`_
-  - `Mount CephFS on Windows`_
+  - `Mount StoneFS on Windows`_

-.. _Mount CephFS: ../../cephfs/mount-using-kernel-driver
+.. _Mount StoneFS: ../../cephfs/mount-using-kernel-driver
-.. _Mount CephFS as FUSE: ../../cephfs/mount-using-fuse
+.. _Mount StoneFS as FUSE: ../../cephfs/mount-using-fuse
-.. _Mount CephFS on Windows: ../../cephfs/ceph-dokan
+.. _Mount StoneFS on Windows: ../../cephfs/ceph-dokan

 If you have created more than one file system, and a client does not specify a file system when mounting, you can control which file system